Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists have found that the Thwaites Glacier in West Antarctica began to melt significantly in the 1940s, possibly due to a strong El Niño event, a natural climate fluctuation that tends to have a warming effect, according to a study published Monday in the journal Proceedings of the National Academy of Sciences.

-The river is melting rapidly, picture 1
+The world is melting fast, picture 1

 Thwaites Glacier in Antarctica.
 Photo: NASA